moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m18/MIP-M18-E.md

 ### Motivation

-After asking for changing the ownership of the contracts on Proposal D, we need to accept the ownership on the new governor.
-This includes accepting the pending admin of all mToken contracts, the Comptroller, the Wormhole Bridge Adapter in the xWELL contract on both Base and Moonbeam and removing the old governor as a trusted sender in Temporal Governor.
+After starting the contracts ownership change in Proposal D, it's necessary to finalize the ownership transfer on the new governor.
+This includes accepting the pending admin of all mToken contracts, Comptroller, Wormhole Bridge Adapter, xWELL contracts and removing the old governor as a trusted sender in Temporal Governor.
 This will allow the new governor to control the protocol and the wormhole bridge adapter to relay messages from the new Moonbeam governor to the Base governor and vice versa.